 Modeled after traditional farmers markets, we work with community partners to distribute free, fresh produce – delicious and nutritious food that struggling New Jerseyans often can’t afford.
 Launched in 2017, now with 21 sites across the state, our Healthy Families Farmers Markets provide fresh fruits and vegetables year-round.

-This program is possible due to support from Ethicon, L+M Development Partners, Petro Home Services, and Wawa Foundation.
+This program is possible due to support from Ethicon, L+M Development Partners, Partnership for a Healthier JC, and Wawa Foundation.

 Our state-funded SNAP-Ed nutrition education program, launched in the summer of 2018, teaches our neighbors in need how to eat right on a budget and make physical activity a part of their lives.
 We provide targeted education for all age groups in 12 counties across the state.